qm2k/bbts/README.md

 All conditions on any `timer_arg` line must be met for backup to occur.
 Special `--stop` condition stops processing of further lines.

+See `examples` directory for configuration examples.
 Run script without parameters to see all supported conditions.